Leverage Trading is your go-to source for trading the financial markets with leverage. Start learning and join our

 To further describe how the concept works I will use a couple of examples.
 In these examples, we are going to see how trading with leverage affects your potential profit and loss when the market moves up and down.

 In this example, we will assume that our first trader has an account size of $100 and he is going to use 1:5, 1:10, and 1:20 leverage.
 The trader will open a maximum position and earn a profit of 5% on the first trade and lose 5% on the second trade.

 |$100 +5% win

 |$100 -5% loss

 In this second example, our trade has an account size of $500 and will trade stocks with 1:25, 1:50, and 1:100 leverage.
 The trader will open the maximum position size and earn a profit of 20% on the first trade and lose 20% on the last trade.

 |$500 +20% win

 |$500 -20% loss

 At this level, the trades start to be very magnified, and very large profits and losses can happen very quickly.
-It is of most importance to use some kind of risk management tool to stay in the game and once you hit a winner you should squeeze as much as you can from the trade.
+It is important to use some kind of risk management tool to stay in the game and once you hit a winner you should squeeze as much as you can from the trade.

 Only using a 1:25 ratio of leverage results in a +$2500 when the underlying asset moves 20% in your direction.
 This is why crypto and leverage can be such a crazy gold mine and at the same time a terrible idea.